 Social media advocacy refers to using your employees and your clients to promote your brand.
 In the peer-to-peer world that we live in, it’s essential that prospective clients and hires hear about your firm from their peers — your clients and employees.

-Whether your company’s goals are increasing your social media following, driving traffic to your website, or adding to your team by attracting new candidates for hire, look no further than the people that surround you every day.
+Whether your company’s goals include increasing your social media following, driving traffic to your website, or adding to your team by attracting new candidates for hire, look no further than the people that surround you every day.
 Your employees can enrich your social media content offering and provide up-close and personal perspectives on what it’s really like to work at your company.
 In fact, employees are the most trusted source for information about a company, far more than CEOs or other executives.

 Here are 8 tips to leverage your employees as social media brand ambassadors.